 - Whitening pens that are available from $20 to $50

-These over-the-counter products are much affordable teeth whiteners to lighten up stains and brighten your teeth.
-The results are varied from each brand to another.
+These over-the-counter products are much more affordable teeth whiteners to lighten up stains and brighten your teeth.
+The results vary from one brand to another.

 Professional teeth whitening kits